-Dear LS: Should I use a washcloth, a loofah or my hands when I’m in the shower?
+Dear LovelySkin: Should I use a shower loofah, washcloth or my hands when I’m in the shower?

 The method you use to cleanse your skin is really down to personal preference, but there are definite pros and cons for each.
 No matter which you choose, you’ll want to be sure you’re using the best techniques and products.